Skip to main content

 • “There's no story to speak of, or if there is it's locked behind dozens of aggravating levels.”

-• “The story is dull and even the novel gameplay gets old after a while, and snapshot ends up feeling like just one more platformer.”
+• “The story is dull and even the novel gameplay gets old after a while, and snapshots end up feeling like just one more platformer.”

 • grinding

-Players consistently find the grinding aspect of the game to be tedious and frustrating, often citing poor level design and a lack of save points as major contributors to the monotony.
+Players generally find the grinding aspect of the game to be tedious and frustrating, particularly due to poor level design and a lack of save points.
 While the game begins with an engaging concept and enjoyable mechanics, it quickly devolves into a repetitive experience that demands precision and can become boring over time.

 • “However, the actual platforming gets tedious and frustrating.”